background

 I designed the interactive prototype demonstrated here, as well as the composite components and interactive variants.
 The prototype was used for both user studies and engineering ticket interaction spec.

-future directions
+wrap up & future directions

 Additionally, my prototypes include forward thinking affordances not currently supported, including expected additional algorithms (e.g. labels for classifications like 'authoritative' etc.) and explicit feedback from curators (e.g. the voting labels post up / down vote).

 To further the goal of Human-Centered Human-in-the-Loop, I also envision a future version of this product that includes gamification aspects of the HITL task, with the intent of both informing curators through data summaries but also motivation through leaderboards and metric records.
-This metadata would also be used to test hypothesis h2; can we generate trends with more diverse & relevant representative tweets by incentivizing curators to choose diverse and relevant tweets.
+This metadata would also be used to test hypothesis h2: can we generate trends with more diverse & relevant representative tweets by incentivizing curators to choose diverse and relevant tweets.